-The New Voices Fellowship provides a year-long cycle of support to writers of color under 30, which includes a cash award of $15,000, and a $3,000 Opportunity Fund for the purpose of research, travel, healthcare, or other expenses.
-During their residency, Fellows work on multiple artistic projects through an individually-tailored program of Lark development opportunities, and form relationships with other theater makers at various career stages from all parts of the world.
+The Van Lier New Voices Fellowship, with additional support from the Jerome Foundation, supports playwrights of color age 30 and under, who demonstrate financial need.
+During a year-long residency, Fellows will work on multiple artistic projects through an individually-tailored program of Lark play development activities, and form relationships with other theater makers at various career stages from all parts of the world.

 The New Voices Fellowship is designed to help address the lack of inclusion of early career playwrights of color in the theater field.
 The program is a critical component in The Lark’s acclaimed portfolio of fellowships, which aims to engage a diverse community of extraordinary playwrights—at various places in their careers—who represent a contemporary national vision.
 The Lark believes targeted support to early-career playwrights is essential to a culture of equity, access, and inclusion, and a national theater that represents the vibrancy of our collective cultural voices.

 The Selection Process